uiceds/cee-492-project-2025-gasc/cee492_report.typ

 = Introduction

-(SECTION SHOULD ADDRESS: What is the research question or hypothesis you are exploring, and why?
-What work has previously been done by others in this area?
-A key part of this section is to explain the motivation behind your analysis.)
+This study has been motivated by the potential to apply the principles of data science to the critical infrastructure problem of bridge foundation scour.
+The underlying intent of the study is to leverage modern analytical techniques to gain new insights into scour behavior in the hopes of providing quality insight into how to more effectively monitor, mitigate, and  protect vital public assets from the problem of scour.
+More generally, the project team hopes to showcase the value that modern data science can provide to a classic civil engineering problem.

+Given this context, the project team’s primary research hypothesis is that an analysis of historical stream bed profile data, when processed using data science methodologies, can reveal detectable patterns and key indicators related to scour behavior at specific bridge locations if the necessary, yet rudimentary, data is collected.
+This study specifically investigates this hypothesis by applying the Julia programming language to analyze stream bed profile data supplied by the USGS for select bridges in the state of Montana.
+While the precise scope of the project evolved during the Exploratory Data Analysis (EDA) phase, the fundamental objective remained unchanged: to use data science to uncover actionable insights from hydrological and structural data related to bridge scour.

 == The Problem of Bridge Scour

 The load paths of bridges eventually lead to the Earth and the soil or rock within.
 Water is a powerful force often working against that foundation.
 Since bridges often exist to span waterways, they are especially vulnerable to large flood events.
 In fact, hydraulic-related issues are the leading cause of bridge failures in The United States @LeeBridge.
 Some researchers have even estimated that scour alone to be the cause of collapse of 20-100 bridges per year in the United States @Flintetal.
 There are complex interactions which drive potential bridge failures.
-1-dimensional analysis may provide a preliminary view of scour vulnerability but newer and larger datasets allow for a deeper analysis.
+1-dimensional analysis may provide a preliminary view of scour vulnerability but newer and larger datasets allow for a deeper analysis. #v(0.4em)

-=== Schoharie Creek Bridge collapse
+=== Schoharie Creek Bridge Collapse

 In 1987, the Schorharie Creek Bridge collapse in New York State, which failed due to undermining at an in-water footing, led to new and more detailed analysis and federal requirements involving channel condition and cross-channel measurment.
 In the most recent updates to inspection coding guidelines, scour vulnerability has been further refined to consider whether scour affects substructure strength.

-=== Existing Research
+This historic event highlights how scour can be a serious public safety issue.
+While this may be an extreme case, it serves as a grim reminder of what this research seeks to prevent.
+We can ask hypothetical questions to relate this tragedy to the current study:

+-	What if the magnitude of scour potential had been identified prior to this event?
+-	What if inspection frequency was optimized to allow for high-quality assessment?

+While the number of these hypothetical questions could begin to approach infinity, the event has already occurred.
+The focus now must shift to preventing the next disaster of this magnitude.
+By leveraging modern data science and stream profile analysis, we aim to move from reactive "what-ifs" to proactive prediction.

+#figure(
+  image("figures/Schoharie Creek Bridge.jpg", width: 100%),
+  caption: [Schoharie Creek Bridge Collapse at Amsterdam, N.Y., 1987 (Courtesy: Times Union and AP Photo/Jim McKnight)], )

+=== State of Practice

 (IDEA: have a section that discusses "work prevously done by others".
-Perhaps cite some other research papers or reports.)
+Perhaps cite some other research papers or reports.)#v(0.5em)

+==== Advanced Scour Modeling

+Athough there are five types of scour, we will focus on the two main causes, which are described by empirical equations accordingly:
+1. Contraction Scour -
+  1. Laursen Live Bed or Clear Water Scour Equation
+$ V_c = K_u y_1^(1/6) D_50^(1/2) $
+2. Local Scour
+  1. Pier Scour - The Colorado State University (CSU) Equation
+  $ y_s = 2.0 K_1 K_2 K_3 K_4 a^0.65 y_1^0.35 "Fr"^0.43 $
+  2. Abutment Scour - The Frolich Equation
+  $ y_s = 2.27 K_1 K_2 (L')^0.43 y_a^0.57 "Fr"^0.61 + y_a $

+To effectively apply the equations, we'll need to make informed assumptions.
+Since this is a Department of Transportation (DOT) project, our team plans to reference various publicly available DOT sources to make these assumptions.
+We'll then calculate or estimate variables related to flow velocity, streambed/channel geometry, and pier geometry using the gathered data.

+==== Variables Involved with Scour

+Channel slope, cross-sectional area, volumetric flow rates, contraction geometry, soil type and grain size, and bridge geometry all contribute to the interaction of water and bridge substructures.

 = Exploratory Analysis

-(SECTION SHOULD ADDRESS: What data are you using for your analysis, and what are its characteristics?
-Tell the story of your data as it relates to the problem you are solving or question you are answering.)
+This study initially aimed to integrate diverse datasets from the USGS to ancillary datasets related to stream flow and weather data.
+The core datasets contained cross-sectional geometry, longitudinal streambed profiles, bridge pier geometry and location, along with water surface profiles.
+However, the Exploratory Data Analysis (EDA) phase revealed that harmonizing these disparate, independent datasets presented significant logistical challenges that threatened the project's feasibility.
+Consequently, the research team used the EDA process to refine the study's scope, shifting focus from broad hydraulic integration toward identifying actionable trends in streambed elevation changes to optimize inspection intervals.

 == Dataset - "Bridge scour data at selected bridge sites in Montana"

 State Departments of Transporataion (DOTs) are responsible for the inpection of in-service bridges.
 Included in those requirments is data for determining scour vulnerability.
 State DOTs collect cross-channel profiles at bridge sites on regular intervals, they also evaluate channel conditions and consider bridge substructure geometry.
 Together with United States Geologoical Survey (USGS) stream flow data, and contraction geometry at the bridge site, engineers evaluate scour vulnerabilty under different flood level scenarios.

-This project intends to use the coding language Julia to evaluate the different aspects of bridge scour, the collected data which contributes to it, and develop descriptive and predictive analytics at many bridge sites, including using Julia's image processing to visualize channel and thalweg migration over time.
-Finally, we will compare to emperical formulas and reccomend any changes to existing processes.
 #figure(
   caption: [Bridge Cross Section Geometry], table(